flass/bioinfo-training-material/prepare_refdb_for_prokka.md

 ## Producing a custom protein database as reference for the BLAST step (towards functional annotation transfer).

-This other step I definitely recommended to do as it will significantly improve the functional annotation - I actually think it is more important than training the prodigal model, but that depends if you’re more interested in predicting the protein sequence vs. their functional annotation.
+This other step I definitely recommended to do as it will significantly improve the functional annotation of the proteome - I actually think it is more important than training the Prodigal model, but that depends if you’re more interested in predicting the protein sequence vs. their functional annotation.

-For this you can download as many genomes as you want - I suggest taking the wider set of 1983 Streptococcus suis genomes available in RefSeq for this, as their proteomes are easily dereplicated using mmseqs.
+For this you can/should download as many genomes as you want - I suggest taking the wider set of 1983 _Streptococcus suis_ genomes available in RefSeq for this, as their proteomes are easily dereplicated using MMseqs.

 ### Download the protein fasta file archive from the NCBI Assembly website

 Search terms: `"Streptococcus suis"[Organism] AND ("latest refseq"[filter] AND all[filter] NOT anomalous[filter])`

-Use Download Assemblies > Source database: RefSeq > File type: protein fasta (.faa)
+Use `Download Assemblies` > `Source database: RefSeq` > `File type: protein fasta (.faa)`

 In this case the ~2k proteomes amount to ~ 800MB compressed data (1.5 GB uncompressed)

-(You can also download the “All file types” archive containing folders of all the file flavours - I find it handy for further reference, but it does take more space)
+(You can also download the `All file types` archive containing folders of all the file flavours - I find it handy for further reference, but it does take more space)

 ### Upload to the farm (can use rsync)